MaxSteven/estimator/README.md

 ## What is it?
 Panel for Nuke that allows you to quickly estimate size of all sources in the script.
+Also can be used as imported module to provide same functionality for another tool.

 ## Installation
 1. `cd ~/.nuke && git clone https://github.com/artaman/estimator.git`